 Get more information on McGill residences and a map of their locations.

-The Off-Campus Housing Office can help with your search, and offers important information about your rights as a tenant and useful tips for finding a great place to live.
+Student Housing offers Off-Campus Housing support that can help with your search and provide you with important information about your rights as a tenant and useful tips for finding a great place to live.
 The also offer apartment listings, and links to external ones as well!

 Finding the perfect pad can be a daunting exercise -- especially for out-of-towners not used to Montreal's particular terminology.
 Here are a few tips to help you get started, as well as a guide to apartment listings.

-The McGill Classifieds are a great resource for apartment hunters, featuring solo listings as well as ads posted by students seeking roommates.
+The Housing wall on the official McGill App, and the McGill Housing Facebook group are great resource for apartment hunters, featuring solo listings as well as ads posted by students seeking roommates -and both platforms are only accessible by McGill students!

 Other apartment listings in Montreal include: